FabbriniMarco/Generate-MiSeq-Manifest/README.md

 * Things to check:
   * Each separate plate is in a separate sheet
   * The plate must start from the first cell in the upper left corner of the Excel sheet
   * The upper left cell must contain a single letter pointing to the adapter set (A, B, C, D).
-No spaces, no merged cells.
+No spaces, no merged cells
   * Column names and row names MUST contain index codes (N- in the columns, S- in the rows) OR 'empty'
   * The inner part of the table must contain sample's name.
 Avoid name starting with numbers or containing special characters
   * In case of an empty cell you MUST fill the cell with the term: _**empty**_